yoderj/maskpass/README.md

 Currently I have only tested it in Windows 10, Manjaro and Parrot, so I'm not sure it works in macOS.

 This will not work in Jupyter Notebook correctly.

-Haven't tested it in PyCharm yet, so it might work.
+This does not work in PyCharm, as reported by a PyCharm user.

 ### Tips